j-evs/moving-pics/README.md

 No "product" tools have been added, but production-ready solution would definitely include some sort of analytics tool to track user behavior for insights, A/B testing etc.

 Also should consider SEO if we want organic-traffic.
-This could be done for example by introducing [Lighthouse CI](<[https://github.com/GoogleChrome/lighthouse-ci](https://github.com/GoogleChrome/lighthouse-ci)>) --seo check as a part of delivery/deploy pipeline
+This could be done for example by introducing [Lighthouse CI](https://github.com/GoogleChrome/lighthouse-ci] seo check as a part of delivery/deploy pipeline

 ### Deployment